Iubenda logo

 Image credit: Zalando

-It’s also a good practice to add all the main details regarding the delivery time and shipping costs at checkout and in your Terms and Conditions document.
+It’s also a good practice to add all the main details regarding the delivery time and shipping costs in your Terms and Conditions document.
+Terms and Conditions usually contain all the necessary information regarding the conditions of sale, including shipping information.
+For example, Amazon has divided its Terms into sections and has one specific for Shipping and Delivery.

-Here’s a template that you can follow to write your own shipping policy:
+Here’s a shipping policy template that you can follow to write your own policy.
+Open the collapse to see it.

 1. Shipment processing times